Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 1. Generate files

-You need first to generate certificates
+First, you will need to generate the required certificates.

 * *tls-private.pfx* to setup HTTPS on Kestrel for the private farm.
 * *tls-public.pfx* to setup HTTPS on Kestrel for the public farm.